‘Why should I consume less?’ he asked. To which came a polite reply,’ Why do you think that you should consume more Sir?’.

 Our new age heroes are the ones who also stand for bigger is better!

-In a sea of consumerism – there exists a tribe or an island which is embracing minimalism in the era of maximalism (OK there was no such word till now).
+In a sea of consumerism – there exists a tribe or an island that is embracing minimalism in the era of maximalism (OK there was no such word till now).

 Some say it is the solution to lead a life with low material impact, others say it is ambiguous-